 Financial materiality is assessed based on the likelihood that a sustainability-related risk or opportunity will generate financial effects, and the potential magnitude of those effects on the entity’s financial position, performance, or cash flows.
 ESRS 1 paragraph 49 requires the entity to consider dependencies on natural, human, and social resources regardless of whether the entity has potential impacts on those resources.

-The entity needs to set quantitative or qualitative thresholds for both dimensions.
 ESRS 1 doesn’t prescribe specific thresholds.
 This is a judgment call, and it must be documented.
 A common approach is to use a scoring matrix: a 1–5 scale for severity components and likelihood, with a defined cut-off score above which an IRO is considered material.
-The thresholds should be calibrated against the entity’s size and sector, its risk profile, and the nature of its value chain relationships.
+The thresholds should be calibrated against the entity’s size, its sector, its risk profile, and the nature of its value chain relationships.

-The scoring process itself can take several forms.
-Internal expert workshops are the most common method for mid-market entities.
+Internal expert workshops are the most common scoring method for mid-market entities.
 Each relevant department scores the IROs within their domain (procurement scores supply chain impacts, HR scores workforce impacts, EHS scores environmental impacts).
 External stakeholder input from Step 1 feeds into the impact materiality scores.
-Financial materiality scores typically come from finance and risk management functions, using existing enterprise risk management data where available.
+Financial materiality scores come from finance and risk management functions, using existing enterprise risk management data where available.

 After scoring both dimensions, the results are consolidated.
 An IRO is material if it exceeds the threshold on either the impact or financial dimension.
 You don’t need to be material on both sides.
 This is the “double” in double materiality: the two perspectives are independent gates, not a combined test.